LilianaRestrepoTorres/LilianaRestrepoTorres/README.md

 Welcome, it's nice to have you here.

 I am a **Software Engineer**, focused on **Front End development** currently using React.js, with a deep interest in Blockchain technology.
 Solving problems, detail-oriented, creative, outstanding communications skills.
 Proven track record of management and direction of teams.
 Experience of creating and implementing successful front and back end web applications.
 Looking to bring my skills to a tech company with global reach.
-Actually, I am part of one of the biggest development communities in LatinAmerica.
+Actually, I am part of one of the biggest development communities in LatinAmerica as a PlatziMaster member.

 - 🔭 I’m currently working on **something cool 😉**